Injuries and Wounds: Types, Medicolegal Importance and Gunshot Wounds

 Antemortem versus postmortem distinction

-Distinguishing antemortem from postmortem injury is the single most courtroom-relevant skill a medical officer demonstrates at autopsy.
-NTA tests this as a short-answer list of vital reactions.
+Distinguishing antemortem from postmortem injury is among the most courtroom-relevant skills a medical officer demonstrates at autopsy, resting on a defined list of vital reactions.

 Postmortem injury features.
 Pale, yellow, dry, parchment-like surface (especially for postmortem abrasions).
 Little or no bleeding.
 Wound edges gape less and lack eversion.
 No clot retraction.
 No inflammation, no scab, no healing.
 Postmortem incised wounds may bleed slightly from dependent areas because of postural pooling, which can confuse the inexperienced examiner.